-Similarity has very advanced musical composition analysis system, and it gets improved even more with every new version.
+Musical Composition Analysis with Similarity Similarity has very advanced musical composition analysis system, and it gets improved even more with every new version.
 Such possibility is indispensable for almost any music fan that loves quality sound and tends to listen quality music as well.
 We have to admit, that the bulk of music files available in Internet has some quality drawbacks: a low bitrate or some quality issues, or encoding artifacts.
 Similarity allows you to analyze enormous amounts of files simultaneously, without the need to look at each individual file.
 It summarizes the data into a final report.
+To run the file analysis you should:

+We should mention that the analysis mechanism is much more complex than a simple duplicate search, because it requires each file to be fully decoded to gather full statistics on it.
 Now let’s take a closer look at the result table.
 It contains plenty of information about your files.
 Note, you can sort the table for any field – this is utterly convenient, and provides additional ways to find bad quality compositions according to different criteria, not only by an overall rating.
 Fields exceeding threshold values suggested by the program are marked with red color and the bold font.
 Premium version users can see a detailed spectrogram and micro-spectrograms in the table, which provides wide options to find low quality compositions.

 Rating